izumi-niche/XaneRandomizer/README.md

+# Note
+This was my first project ever, meaning the code for this EXTREMELY bad.
+It is also unfinished, if you want the code for the latest version, download it from releases.
+If you want to make a new FE3 randomizer it's better to make a new one from scratch.

 # Xane Randomizer
 Xane Randomizer is a randomizer for the game Fire Emblem: Mystery of the Emblem for the SNES, also know as FE3.